bestkao/Compiler/README.md

-# Compiler for a subset of C
+# Compiler for a subset of Java

 Final project for CSC 413: Software Development.

-An interpreter and debugger designed from bytecodes of a subset of C
+An interpreter and debugger designed from bytecodes of a subset of Java

 ## Usage Notes